linode/docs/docs/security/use-one-time-passwords-for-two-factor-authentication-with-ssh.md

 ## Combine Two-Factor and Public Key Authentication

-The steps in this section are optional.
+This section is optional.
 The above configuration provides two layers of security for your server, but if you'd like to combine [public key authentication](/docs/security/use-public-key-authentication-with-ssh) with password and TOTP, modify the `AuthenticationMethods` line in `/etc/ssh/sshd_config`:

 {: .file-excerpt}
 /etc/ssh/sshd_config